 The illustrious career and artworks of Dave McKean

 Dave McKean’s eclectic artworks have won several accolades and appreciation across the globe, due to their evocative nature and profundity.
 From paintings to digital creations, he dwells fluently, especially in mixed mediums, with rigour and an eye for layered intricacies.
 He also has an imposing volume of works in photography, sketches and collage art.
 As a top-rated mixed media artist, Dave has always treaded new avenues with individuality and expertise.
 His long and resourceful partnership with Neil Gaiman is well-know to both art and graphic novel enthusiasts.
+Interestingly, the dynamic and swiftly evolving world of online activities, such as fast withdrawal online casinos, parallels the rapid and adaptive techniques McKean employs in his digital art, reflecting a society that values both speed and reliability.
 Over the years, Dave has teamed with several eminent filmmakers, and frontline playwrights to create an enriching opus of brilliant artworks.

 Dave McKean photography